neuroinformatics-AI/neuroinformatics-ai.github.io/team.md

 # Meet The Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our team of qualified researchers and teaching professionals that have immense experience in the fields of Neuroscience, Artificial Intelligence and Knowledge Discovery.